StanHash/CHax-Guide-Files/chapters/Page3.md

 # Advanced Makefile shenanigans

-_**Note**: I do plan on writing an even more in-depth guide on using makefiles for hacking with EA in the future (I'm really only thewaiting for the EA features such a setup needs to work to get into release!ColorzCore).
+_**Note**: I do plan on writing an even more in-depth guide on using makefiles for hacking with EA in the future (I'm really only waiting for the EA features such a setup needs to work to get into release!ColorzCore).
 This will still only focus on C stuff._

 Ok so here we are going to be messing with the Makefile a bit.
 To be clear about the state of it *before* this part, Here's what it should look like (that's assuming you did everything I told you you could with the makefile):